cbeust/klaxon/README.md

 <img src="doc/klaxon.png" alt="Klaxon logo" height="101" width="220" />

-Klaxon is a lightweight library to parse JSON in Kotlin.
+Klaxon is a library to parse JSON in Kotlin.

 ## Install